JoinColony/colonyNetwork/docs/interfaces/extensions/votingreputation.md

 ### ▸ `getVoterReward(uint256 _motionId, uint256 _voterRep):uint256 _reward`

-Get the voter reward NB This function will only return a meaningful value if in the reveal state.
-Prior to the reveal state, getVoterRewardRange should be used.
+Get the voter reward

+*Note: This function will only return an accurate value if in the reveal state.*

 **Parameters**